Node-reconfiguring multilayer networks of human brain function: Discussion

-Many analysis methods tailored for multilayer networks require or at least benefit from the existance of non-diagonal interlayer links.
-For example, examination of the interplay of intra- and interlayer network properties is possible only when there is non-trivial intra- and interlayer structure in the networks.
-We have performed a rudimentary example analysis in Section \ref{section:intra-and-interlayer-properties}.
+Many analysis methods tailored for multilayer networks require or at least benefit from the existence of non-diagonal interlayer links.
+For example, examination of the interplay of intra- and interlayer network properties is possible only when the networks have non-trivial intra- and interlayer structure.
+We have performed a rudimentary example analysis in section \ref{section:intra-and-interlayer-properties}.
 We find that the most-connected ROIs, as well as ROI pairs sharing the heaviest intralayer edges, are neither fully stable nor fully unstable, a fact not possible to uncover with static-parcellation multiplex networks.
-Additionally, the trajectories, or temporal reorganization behaviors, of ROIs are also impossible to investigate with static-parcellation multiplex models of the brain (see Section \ref{section:ROI-reorganization}).
+Additionally, the trajectories, or temporal reorganization behaviors, of ROIs are also impossible to investigate with static-parcellation multiplex models of the brain (see section \ref{section:ROI-reorganization}).
 If the brain behaves as a multiplex network, the multilayer network formalism allows multiplex behavior to emerge (ROIs can stay stable); however, when the brain does not behave as a multiplex network, a multiplex network model cannot capture the richness of phenomena and analysis allowed by the multilayer formulation.